codergoblin/MinimalAwesome/README.md

 </h1>

 <pre>
-cd ~/.config
-git clone https://github.com/codergoblin/Awesome-rc.lua.git awesome
+sudo apt-get install awesome i3lock terminator shutter cd ~/.config git clone https://github.com/codergoblin/Awesome-rc.lua.git awesome
 </pre>

 For configuration and dependancies see <a href="https://github.com/codergoblin/Awesome-rc.lua/blob/master/settings.lua">settings.lua</a>.
 Also have a look at <a href="https://github.com/ThePinkPanther/MinimalAwesome/blob/master/keybindings.lua">keybindings.lua</a> for keyboard shortcuts, and <a href="https://github.com/ThePinkPanther/MinimalAwesome/blob/master/theme/theme.lua">theme/theme.lua</a> for styling.

+Don't forget to remove the "widgets.battery" widget from the settings.lua load order if your pc is not a laptop.

 <hr/>